SoftUni-Internal/interactive-content/EN/06-Exam-Preparation/02-Problem-03.md

 - bankName \- a **private** property of type string
 - allCustomers \- initially an empty array

 `newCustomer (customer)`: the **customer** is of type object `{firstName, lastName, personalId}`.

 Check if they are already a customer of the bank.
-If they are already a customer throw an error:
+If they are already a customer throws an error:
 `{firstName} {lastName} is already our customer!`

 Otherwise, this function should add a new customer with the provided details.